gitthermal/docs/contributing/index.md

 ## Contributing

-This documentation serves as reference points for developing against Thermal application.
+This documentation serves as reference points for developing against Thermal application, an open source Electron-based app written in Vue.js.

 If you are interested in fixing issues and contributing directly to the codebase.
 Here's a quick steps to get started quickly: